-Meeting times and location: section meeting_times section location
+Meeting times and location: section meeting\times section location

-Catalog description: Introduction to Chemistry Laboratory is a laboratory course designed to complement the theory and concepts presented in the Introduction to Chemistry lecture component, and will introduce students to techniques for obtaining and analyzing experimental observations pertaining to chemistry using diverse methods and equipment.
+Catalog description: General Chemistry I Laboratory for Science Majors is the firstsemester laboratory course designed to complement the theory and concepts presented in General Chemistry I lecture.
+The laboratory component will introduce students to techniques for obtaining and analyzing experimental observations pertaining to chemistry using diverse methods and equipment.